ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
 				Use <strong>Autoformatting </strong>to get Markdown-like shortcodes for quick formatting without needing to navigate through toolbar buttons or drop-down menus.
-This feature caters to the most common formatting needs effortlessly.
+This feature caters to the most common formatting needs.
 			</td>
 		</tr>
 		<tr id="autolink" class="background-blue subfeature">